Bundesamt für Seeschifffahrt und Hydrographie (Standort Rostock)

 Regulation EU 1257/2013 on ship recycling on the recycling of ships applies and it contains among other things the following requirements:

-- These ships may only be recycled on authorized recycle yards on the EU list of recycle yards.
+- These ships may only be recycled on authorized recycle yards on the EU list of recycling facilities.

 - These ships must carry a ship-specific Inventory of Hazardous Materials/IHM stating as a minimum the hazardous materials on board (structure and equipment) listed in Annex II as well as their location and the approximate amount.